jameshughes89/cs102/src/site/topics/stacks/stack-adt.rst

 * Push

     * Add an element to the collection
-    * The element added will be the element on the top of the stack
+    * The element added will be the new top of the stack

 * Pop

     * Remove an element from the collection
-    * The removed element will be the current top of the stack
+    * The removed element will be from the top of the stack
     * The element after the removed element will be the new top, if it exists
     * The element removed is returned